LoopKit/loopdocs/docs/setup/loop-settings/settings.md

 Click the + in the upper right to add carb ratios for various times of day.
 Loop works best if you have tested and optimized your carb ratio settings for accuracy.

 !!!info "Beware of other apps writing carbs to Health app"
-    If you are using a third-party app (such as Spike or MyFitness) that can write carbohydrates to the phone's Health app, you will need to edit the permissions to make sure Loop doesn't double-carb entries.
-In Health app, edit the Loop's permissions to `write` (not `read`) carbohydrate data so that Loop does not inadvertently read third party app's carbohydrate inputs.
-Alternatively, you could disable the third-party app's permissions in Health so that it can only `read` and not `write`.
+    If you are using a third-party app (such as Spike or MyFitness) that can write carbohydrates to the phone's Health app, you will need to edit the permissions to make sure Loop doesn't double carb entries.
+You should disable the third-party app's permissions in Health so that it can only `read` and not `write`.
 See [Carb Entries with Third Party apps](/operation/features/carbs.md#third-party-apps) for more information about this setting.

 ## Insulin Sensitivities
 Click the + in the upper right to add insulin sensitivities for various times of day.
 Loop works best if you have tested and optimized your ISF settings for accuracy.
 Insulin sensitivities can change for many reasons including waiting too long to change your infusion set.
 Loop will not auto-detect changes in ISF.